levende/lampa-plugins/docs/profiles.md

 # Profiles Plugin

 ## Overview
-The **Profiles Plugin** is designed to organize user profiles without relying on CUB services.
-This plugin can only be used in applications where the server is based on **[Lampac](https://github.com/immisterio/Lampac)**.
+The plugin enables profile management in the Lampa app without requiring the **[CUB](https://cub.red)** service.
+Additionally, it seamlessly integrates with the **[Lampac service](https://github.com/immisterio/Lampac)** service for data synchronization, ensuring a smooth and connected user experience.

 ## Features
-- **User Profiles**: Allows the creation and management of user profiles within the application, independent of CUB services.
-- **Customizable**: You can define profiles globally or individually for specific users.
-- **Soft Refresh**  The application updates data without a full reload after a user profile change.
-(Can be changed in settings).
+- **Independent Profile Management**: Add and manage profiles in the Lampa app without relying on the CUB service.
+- **Flexible Profile Configuration**: Customize profiles with various settings to fit your needs.
+- **Soft Refresh**: Switch profiles without restarting the app, ensuring a smooth experience.
+- **Integration with Other Plugins**: Extend functionality by integrating with third-party plugins.

-## Configuration
+## **Configuration (Lampac)**
-To enable and configure profiles in Lampac, you need to make adjustments to the `accsdb` settings:

-1. Add `profiles` to the **params** section in your `accsdb` configuration.
+To enable profile support for users, modifications must be made to the **`accsdb`** section in the **`init.conf`** file:
-2. This setting can be applied globally for all users and accounts or individually for specific users, with individual settings taking priority over the global configuration.
+- Add an array of available profiles to the **`params`** field.
+This setting can be applied globally for all users or individually for specific users.
-3. Disable CUB syncronization if it enabled.
-4. Add the plugin to the application.
+- To create **global profiles**, define the configuration directly in **`accsdb.params`**.
+- To assign **user-specific profiles**, add the profile configuration inside the **`params`** property of the respective user object.

+The plugin supports **profile priority handling**, meaning it will first attempt to use user-specific profiles.
+If none are found, it will fall back to the global settings.

 ### Example Configuration
 ```json